openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

 >
 > And the main prize, the Chumby, went to **Konrad Schlichtherle** from Germany.
 >
-> We managed to catch Konrad on IRC â€“ he is currently not involved with Free Software but looking to change that so tips for him are welcome!
+> We managed to catch Konrad on IRC – he is currently not involved with Free Software but looking to change that so tips for him are welcome!
 >
 >
 >           News.o.o: So, Konrad, you got the Chumby?
 >           Konrad: yes, i got it on the 27th.
 Many thanks for it.
 Its a nice gadget!
->           News.o.o: So itâ€™s working for you?
+>           News.o.o: So it’s working for you?
 >           Konrad: Yes, what else can I say about the Chumby?
 He stands beside me and plays music.
 I have to say, I use Linux since one year and have a lot to learn.
 I hope to
 >           use the Chumby with some other useful things so I can learn more about Linux.
 >